The first 90 days of a startup are magic.

 Wrong #1: Backwards Phases

 They build first, validate later.
-This is the most common mistake.
+This is the most common mistake and the deadliest.

 The fix: Force yourself to validate before you build.
 Set a rule: no code until you've talked to 10 users.